johnpaolo16/John-Paolo-Ordona/README.md

 <h1 align="left">Seminars</h1>
 <p align ="left">
- ➢ Data Camp (April 24, 2022)
-- Understanding Data Engineering

 ➢ New Era University - Lesson, Trends, and Opportunities in the IT Industry Series (April 1-25, 2022)
-- Careers in IT
+- Careers in IT <br>
-- Microsoft Power Apps
+- Microsoft Power Apps <br>
-- RPA: Robotic Process Automation
+- RPA: Robotic Process Automation <br>
-- Data Protection
+- Data Protection <br>
-- Ethical Hacking-Brute Force Attack
+- Ethical Hacking-Brute Force Attack <br>
-- Process and Flows of an IT Project
+- Process and Flows of an IT Project <br>
-- Exploring The New Age of Business Intelligence Innovation
+- Exploring The New Age of Business Intelligence Innovation <br>
-- IT Industry Landscape and Trends
+- IT Industry Landscape and Trends <br>
-- Software Management
+- Software Management <br>
-- Art Thieves: How to Protect Your Art
+- Art Thieves: How to Protect Your Art <br>
-- Working Abroad
+- Working Abroad <br>
-- Self-Learning Graphic Design
+- Self-Learning Graphic Design <br>
-- Keeping Your Designs Fresh, but Still on Brand
+- Keeping Your Designs Fresh, but Still on Brand <br>
-- Introduction to 3D Modeling
+- Introduction to 3D Modeling <br>
 - Defenders Guide to a Successful Cybersecurity
-Career
+Career <br>
-- Introduction to Web Development
+- Introduction to Web Development <br>
 - Database Management System: What it is and
-Why it matters
+Why it matters <br>